LoneWolfHT/voxel_knights/README.md

 # blocky_knights
 WIP Dungeon Exploring PvE game

 Mod licenses are in the mod folders.
-Any changes to mods will be listed here
+Any changes to mods will be listed here if I remember to.
+Please let me know if a mod has no license

 ### Modified Mods
 * crafting | Changes: